duereg/codetype/src/documents/posts/20140209-introducing-songbird.html.md

 ### Disclaimer

 Some people don't like libraries that mix in to Object.prototype and Function.prototype.
-If that's how you feel, then Songbird is probably not for you.
+If that's how you feel, then Songbird is not for you.

 Contributing
 ------------